nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 2. Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with SSH).

-3. Go to [GitHub][nebari-repo].
+3. Go to the [Nebari repository on GitHub][nebari-repo].
 You will see a green **Pull Request** button.
 Make sure the title and message are clear, concise, and self-explanatory.
 Complete the checklist and read the notes in the PR template, then click the button to submit it.

 :::note
 If the PR relates to any issues, you can add the text `xref gh-xxxx` where `xxxx` is the issue number to GitHub comments.